MicrosoftDocs/learn/learn-pr/azure/intro-to-hyperscale/includes/4-design-a-hyperscale-database.md

 ## Choose how to distribute data

 Choosing how to distribute, or shard, your data is one of the most important modeling decisions you'll make.
-Hyperscale distributes your data based on the distribution column.
+Hyperscale distributes your data based on distribution columns you choose.

 **Multi-tenant apps** are usually distributed via a *tenant id*.
 Common instances include company, account, organization, or customer.
 The column name will be something like *company_id* or *customer_id*.